phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 * Variance $$\sigma_{ij}^2 = \left\lvert{i-j}\right\rvert ^{0.15}$$, which corresponds to the sequence separation between residues $$i$$ and $$j$$
 * Normalization $$N = \frac{1}{(N_{seq}-1)(N_{res}-k}$$, where $$N_{seq}$$ is the number of proteins, $$N_{res}$$ is the number of residues in protein $$n$$, and $$k=2$$ when residue $$i$$ is the N- or C-terminus and $$k=3$$ otherwise.

-The formal definition may be quite complicated, but thankfully the result is much easier to interpret.
 The calculation for Qres will result in a value between 0 and 1, with lower scores representing low similarity and higher scores representing high similarity.

 Multiseq aligns the structures by using the Structural Alignment of Multiple Proteins (STAMP) tool.
 The algorithm minimizes the distance between alpha carbons of the aligned residues for each protein or molecule by applying rigid-body rotations and translations.
 If the structures do not have common structures, then STAMP will fail.
 For more details on the STAMP algorithm, click <a href="http://www.compbio.dundee.ac.uk/manuals/stamp.4.4/stamp.pdf" target="_blank">here</a>.